This Discussion channel is currently closed.

 Bootstrap_10162274103035408

-Johan Baumeister over 4 years ago
+Johan Baumeister about 5 years ago

 The plan should be modified to include more zero-carbon emissions renewable energy.
 We need to move our economy and energy generation away from carbon emissions sources as quickly as possible, and the current IRP does not seem to be moving quickly enough.